|Hachikō Dances Around on One Leg.|

 - A good time was had by all, including the dogs, who got treats, win or lose.

 The full name of Hachikō in Japanese is Chūken - Hachi - kō (忠犬-ハ-チ公), or Loyal Dog - Eight - Little.
-The first two characters are kan-ji (Chinese ideographs) and the other characters are Japanese.
+The first two characters, reading left to right, are kan-ji (Chinese ideographs) and the other characters are using the Japanese alphabet for phonetic spelling.